Everest1508/moshi-moshi/PRIVACY_POLICY.md

 ### WebSocket Server
 - We operate our own WebSocket server for real-time communication
 - Messages are not logged or stored permanently
-- Server is hosted on localhost during development
+- Server is hosted at api.moshi-moshi.encryptedbar.com

 ## Data Security
 - All communication uses WebSocket protocol